Toughening stance on China's Xinjiang, Britain introduces new company rules

 LONDON (Reuters) - Britain will introduce new rules for companies to try to prevent goods linked to China’s Xinjiang region entering the supply chain, foreign minister Dominic Raab said on Tuesday, toughening London’s response to allegations of forced labour.

-Addressing parliament, Raab said there was harrowing evidence of forced labour among Muslim Uighurs in Xinjiang after the United Nations estimated at least 1 million of the minority among others were held in an internment camp.
+Addressing parliament, Raab said there was harrowing evidence of forced labour among Muslim Uighurs in Xinjiang after the United Nations estimated at least 1 million members of the minority among others were held in internment camps.

+China denies the accusation.
+A foreign ministry spokesman denounced the accusations of abuse in Xinjiang as Western lies.

-Raab said Britain wanted to make sure it was free from any products that had links with Xinjiang, where he cited widespread reports of internment camps housing more than 1 million Uighurs, forced labour and the forced sterilisation of Uighur women.
+Raab said Britain wanted to make sure it was free from any products that had links with Xinjiang, where he cited the reports of the camps housing more than 1 million Uighurs, forced labour and the forced sterilisation of Uighur women.

 “We must do more and we will,” he said.